Peer Career Advisor Program

-To Apply, log in to HireMason and search for "Peer Career Mentor".
-Check back for information on the application start date.
+To Apply, log into jobs.gmu.edu search for "Peer Career Mentor”.
 This position is 29 hours a week and the pay is $15 an hour.

-You must be a currently enrolled graduate student at Mason, and applicants must be available to work during University Career Services' walk-in hours.
+Applicants must be available to work during University Career Services walk-in hours.

 - Opportunity to shape a peer advising program

-- Development of supervision, counseling, and project management skills
+- Development of supervision, advising, and project management skills

 - Interaction with stakeholders across the university

 - Access to employers